Ziya-As/PostgreSQL/postgreSQL.md

 ORDER BY column1, column2, column3;
 ```

-- First, specify a column (column1) inside the parentheses of the `ON` keyword.
-The `ON` keyword will group rows in the table_name by the values in the column1 into distinct groups.
+This is how it works: We specify a column (column1) inside the parentheses of the `ON` keyword.
+The column1 will be used to apply the `DISTINCT` clause on.
 The `SELECT` clause may include other columns (column2, column3) or expressions.
-- Second, provide the column defined in the `ON` clause as the first column in the `ORDER BY` clause.
-The `ORDER BY` clause sorts rows in each distinct group by column1 and keeps the first row only.
+The `DISTINCT` clause won't be applied on them.
+The `ORDER BY` clause sorts rows in each distinct group by column1 and keeps the first row only (only the first row from the other columns get retrieved).

 ```sql
 SELECT DISTINCT ON (country) country, is_active FROM users ORDER BY country;